-The town is still celebrating construction of iconic vessels: the Star Wars ‘Millennium Falcon’ was built in Pembroke Dock, adding Hollywood to its heritage and a link to neighbouring communities like Freshwater West that have also hosted film crews.
+Today, the town is still celebrating the construction of iconic vessels: the Star Wars movie franchise built the ‘Millennium Falcon’ for the Empire Strikes Back here in 1979, adding Hollywood to its heritage and a link to neighbouring communities like Freshwater West that have also hosted film crews.

-Grid-pattern streets; designer doorways; thousand-seater chapels and Martello towers: each step through the town’s conservation area offers a new perspective.
+Grid-pattern streets; designer doorways; thousand-seater chapels and Martello towers: each step through the town offers a new perspective.
 The dockyard’s closure in 1926 knocked the population but resilience and community spirit are key local characteristics and there is a will to make Pembroke Dock great again.
-The town is looking to the future, using technology to promote heritage trails, an annual round of festivals; action-packed bungee jumping and a family-friendly soap box derby.
+The town is looking to the future, using technology to promote heritage trails and other means of interpreting this unique history.

 Discovering a unique royal heritage behind the dockyard wall is the beginning of an exciting journey encompassing two centuries of heritage that began with Paterchurch Point.